open-telemetry/opentelemetry-specification/specification/api-propagators.md

 Required arguments:

-- a `Context` containing the value to be injected, if any.
-The value can be `SpanContext` or `DistributedContext`.
-This can default to the current `Context` if such a facility exists.
+- a `Context`.
+The Propagator MUST retrieve the appropiate value from the `Context` first, which can be `SpanContext`, `DistributedContext` or another cross-cutting concern context.
+This argument can default to the current `Context` if such facility exists.
 - the carrier that holds propagation fields.
 For example, an outgoing message or http request.
 - the `Setter` invoked for each propagation key to add or remove.